About The Publisher

 After graduating from college, he spent seven years working for a social service agency in Central Texas.
 In that job, he was involved with Head Start, job training, family planning, summer youth employment, developing neighborhood centers, and supervising a VISTA program that built homes with poor families, created neighborhood centers, organized a credit union, provided financial counseling, helped with legal problems, developed tutorial programs, and generally responded to the needs of poor families.

-During law school, he concentrated on juvenile law, criminal law, and prisoner rights.
-As an attorney, he helped sue the Texas prison system for providing lesser training and educational opportunities to women than it offered to male inmates.
-He was co-counsel in another class action suit challenging the denial of equal protection for women in the Corps of Cadets at Texas A&M University.
+During law school, he concentrated on juvenile law, criminal law, and prisoner rights, and was a member of the National Lawyers Guild.
+As lead counsel, he sued the Texas prison system for providing lesser training and educational opportunities to women than it offered to male inmates.
+He was co-counsel in a lawsuit challenging the denial of equal protection for women in the Corps of Cadets at Texas A&M University.
 He was lead counsel in a lengthy capital murder trial in Brazos County, and later managed a legal services office in six counties in the Bryan-College Station area of Texas.

 He was City Attorney for the City of San Marcos for five and a half years.
-Since resigning from that position in 1989, he has been in private practice handling cases in criminal, family, guardianship, probate, and municipal law in the courts, and doing transactional legal work, such as wills, contracts, leases, deeds, and advance directives.
+After resigning from that position in 1989, he was in private practice handling cases in criminal, family, guardianship, probate, and municipal law in the courts, and doing transactional legal work, such as wills, contracts, leases, deeds, and advance directives.
+He became semi-retired in 2011, and fully retired from the practice of law in 2017.

-He has done volunteer work for or served on the boards of several organizations, including the Hays County Local Emergency Planning Committee (part of the local effort coordinated by FEMA); the ACLU of Texas; the Social Work Advisory Board to the School of Social Work at Texas State University; the San Marcos Area Food Bank; the Austin Memorial & Burial Information Society (AMBIS); the national Funeral Consumers Alliance (FCA), including four years as President, serving now as Chair of the Legal Committee of FCA; the Hemlock Society of Austin, Texas; the Funeral Consumers Alliance of Texas; and the Final Exit Network.
-He makes occasional presentations about using advance directives, dealing effectively with the funeral industry, death with dignity, government intrusion on privacy, freethought, and other law-related and consumer topics.
+He has done volunteer work for or served on the boards of several organizations, including the Hays County Local Emergency Planning Committee (part of the local effort coordinated by FEMA); the ACLU of Texas; the Social Work Advisory Board to the School of Social Work at Texas State University; the San Marcos Area Food Bank; the Austin Memorial & Burial Information Society (AMBIS), now the Funeral Consumers Alliance of Central Texas; the national Funeral Consumers Alliance (FCA), including four years as President, serving now as Chair of the Legal Committee of FCA; the Hemlock Society of Austin, Texas; the Funeral Consumers Alliance of Texas; and the Final Exit Network.
+He makes occasional presentations about using advance directives, dealing effectively with the funeral industry, death with dignity (which he calls, also, humane death), government intrusion on privacy, freethought, and other law-related and consumer topics.

-He grew up mostly in Port Arthur, Texas, and is married, with one child and one grandchild.
-He has written a weekly column – Freethought San Marcos – for the San Marcos Mercury since 2008.
-Some of his columns have been published in The Rag Blog and the Waco Tribune-Herald.
+He grew up in Beaumont, Vidor, and Port Arthur, Texas, and married his editor-in-chief, June Chase Hankins, in 1969.
+They have one child and one grandchild.
+He wrote a weekly column – Freethought San Marcos – for the San Marcos Mercury for about five years.
+Some of his columns and other writing has been published in The Rag Blog, the Waco Tribune-Herald, The Texas Observer, and Free Inquiry magazine.
+In 2017, he created The Good Death Society Blog for the Final Exit Network at http://www.thegooddeathsociet